 - “Rethinking Power: Beyond the CEO.”
 Woodbury Women’s Leadership Conference, Burbank, Calif.: March 2014.

 - "Study: In California, Women Earn 88 Cents for Every Dollar Men Earn."
 KTVU-Fox2 San Francisco.
 March 2018.

 - "What Does it Mean to Smash the Patriarchy?"
 Hiding in the Bathroom podcast.
 January 2018.

 - "Shooting Down Stereotype Threat, with Emerald Archer."
 Unraveling Pink podcast.
 September 2017.

 - "Women Faring Better Financially, But Wage Gap Could Persist (for 200 years)."
 KPCC-Los Angeles.
 March 2017.

 Emerald Archer, PhD, is the inaugural director of the Center for the Advancement of Women at Mount Saint Mary’s University, which serves as a hub for research, advocacy and leadership development.
 The Center promotes gender equity to make a positive difference in the lives of women and girls in California and throughout the nation.

-Prior to joining Mount Saint Mary’s, Archer served as the associate dean of the College of Liberals Arts and as a faculty member in the politics and history department at Woodbury University.
+Prior to joining Mount Saint Mary’s, Archer served as the associate dean of the College of Liberal Arts and as a faculty member in the politics and history department at Woodbury University.
 She has dedicated her research to gender equity, stereotype threat and women’s representation in non-traditional sectors.

-Archer has been the recipient of numerous fellowships, including the Faculty Development Award and Senior Fellows Award from Woodbury University, the Silberman Follow-Up Fellowship from the United States Holocaust Memorial Museum in Washington D.C., and a Carnegie Corporation of New York Fellowship.
+Archer has been the recipient of numerous fellowships, including the Faculty Development Award and Senior Fellows Award from Woodbury University, the Silberman Follow-Up Fellowship from the United States Holocaust Memorial Museum in Washington, D.C., and a Carnegie Corporation of New York Fellowship.
 She holds a PhD in political science from the University of California, Santa Barbara.